Otteri/torque-ripple-data/README.md

 $ python compare.py --poles 8 --run_speed 60 --save 1 --file1 "<file1 path>" --file2 "<file2 path>" --file3 "<file3 path>" --file4 "<file4 path>" --file5 "<file5 path>" --file6 "<file6 path>"

 #### harmonics.py
-Plots frequency spectrum for all files in a directory.
+Plots frequency spectrum of all files in a directory.
 Very convinient script for quickly checking the harmonics.
 Just call the script and then provide path when it is asked.
 `$ python harmonics.py`